Episode 184: How to Develop Your Leadership Skills (Project Leadership Series) (Free)

 In the interview, Andy and I discuss how project management differs from project leadership, if a project leader needs any subject matter expertise at all, why he recommends that we develop capability in our teams and of course he gives us his tips on project leadership skill development.

 As a special gift to our premium listeners, Andy is making a Leadership Appraisal worksheet available to the premium listeners.
 You’ll get both the self appraisal and the others appraisal form.
 One is for you to fill in and the other one is well to give to your peers, to the other people, team members, your boss, et cetera.
-So if you are a premium listener, first of all, thank you very much for supporting The Project Management Podcast™ financially with your monthly or yearly subscription and please check your iTunes for these 2 PDF documents.
+So if you are a premium listener, first of all, thank you very much for supporting The Project Management Podcast™ financially with your monthly or yearly subscription and please check your podcast app for these 2 PDF documents.

 Andy Kaufman brings a rich background of over 25 years of experience in executive management, technology, team leadership, project management, consulting, and coaching.
 His focus is all about transforming organizations through proven, holistic, real-world approaches.
 Andy is a certified trainer and author of Navigating the Winds of Change: Staying on Course in Business & Life, Shining the Light on The Secret, and an e-book entitled “How to Organize Your Inbox & Get Rid of E-Mail Clutter,” Oh God I need that!
 Both published by Zurich Press.